 - Your team

 - Your strength

 - Your footwear and gear

-Most health care plans include a limited number of covered physical and/or occupational therapy visits after certain injuries and surgeries.
-After that, you’ll probably have more work to do on your own, especially to do a post-injury hiking trip.
+Most healthcare plans include a limited number of covered physical and/or occupational therapy visits after certain injuries and surgeries.
+After that, you’ll probably have more work to do on your own, especially if you want to go on a multi-day hiking trip.

 After an injury, you may have a tendency to compensate for the body part that was injured.
 That can put extra strain on your “good” knee/hip/shoulder/etc. This compensation can lead to cascading injuries in the future.

 Keep the lists and illustrations of the exercises your therapists gave you.
 If they didn’t tell you which ones would be beneficial to continue, ask for recommendations.

 If you’re unsure of what to do for your upcoming hike, go back to the physical therapist you worked with during your recovery.
 It’ll be worth it to have expert guidance from someone who understands your capabilities and recovery.

 Consider working with a certified personal trainer to get ongoing customized guidance based on your situation.
 A personal trainer will help you use the proper form when you exercise and select the best exercises for your situation.
 A trainer should also guide you to use an appropriate amount of weight or resistance.